 they would outnumber the grains of sand—

-He even ends with a prayer that shows it is a deep comfort to him that God knows everything about him: “Search me, O God, and know my heart!” (v.23).
-If we know God and love Him, it will make our hearts glad as well to realise that He knows everything about us.
+He even ends with a prayer that shows it is a deep comfort to him that God knows everything about him: “Search me, O God, and know my heart!”
+(Psalm 139:23).
+If we know God and love Him, it will make our hearts glad as well to realize that He knows everything about us.